 Prevents the harness from displaying warnings about unsaved work.

-Generates a placeholder UI when the harness loads.
+Generates a placeholder UI when the application loads the harness.

 Designates the harness as an area where documents open for processing in the application.

-If you select the Work area check box, the Do not display in channel content list appears.
+If you select the Work area check box, the UI displays the Do not display in channel content list check box.

 Overrides the document type for the harness.
-By default, the document type is inherited from the application rule.
+By default, the application rule determines the document type.

 You can select one of the following document settings: